 It could be considered whether the software producer or other companies involved in the AI software are liable under the Equality Act, on the facts.
 However I’m not going to go into that.

 This page is mainly about the Equality Act.
-I’m not going to go into detail about GDPR and data protection.
-However below are some notes on Articles of GDPR which may be relevant.
+I’m not going to go into detail about the UK GDPR and data protection.
+However below are some notes on Articles of UK GDPR which may be relevant.

 For example, might it be argued that characteristics taken into account by the AI software are within Article 14 (on the basis that they are not data obtained from the individual) and should be included in a privacy notice under Article 14(1)(d) as “the categories of personal data concerned”, ie the categories of data being processed?